Often, apples tend to have slender legs and flat bottoms.

 - Rounder, wider shoulder line and flattish bottom

 - Ribcage and back appear somewhat wide

 - Narrow hips

 - Weight gains are first visible in the central torso/tummy area.

 It is difficult to categorise your body into just one of the basic body shapes.
 Be open to a possible secondary body shape:

-In order to de-emphasise the midsection and to create a more defined waist, pull it visually in.
+To de-emphasise the midsection and to create a more defined waist, pull it in visually.